Is This Normal Relationship Stress or a Sign It’s Not Working?

 Why Patterns Matter More Than Single Arguments

-Single events rarely provide reliable information about a relationship.
-One argument reveals little.
-One difficult week carries limited meaning.
+Single events tell you little about a relationship.
+One argument, one difficult week: the data is too thin.
 What matters is the pattern: what repeats, how repair unfolds, and what happens once pressure has passed.

 A more useful question is not "Was that fight bad?" but "What follows the fight?"